JeremyMorgan/JeremyMorgan/README.md

 - 🔭 I’m currently working on building content to teach coding
-- 🌱 I’m currently learning Computer Vision, and advanced Go
+- 🌱 I’m currently learning Computer Vision, AI, and advanced Go
+- 💬 Ask me about anything I've built here and how I can help you

 I'm working on a few small projects, nothing big.
 I generally use this to store code from my tutorials, courses, YouTube videos etc.